Best put the kettle on, twice.

 Much has been written about the Falkland Islands conflict in 1982 and inevitably there are differences of opinion and perceptions, to research these differences would be a huge task, made even more difficult by the official history differing in some aspects from subsequent publications.

 The first and obvious thing to say is that without the Sea Harriers the operation would have simply been untenable.
-The anti aircraft systems on board the Royal Navy vessels and when ashore, ground based air defence systems, proved less capable than thought and no land based fighter cover was available.
-Even though British forces demonstrably failed to achieve complete control of the air what control was achieved was enough to provide the land and sea component the ability to retake the islands.
+The anti-aircraft systems onboard the Royal Navy vessels and when ashore, ground-based air defence systems, proved less capable than thought and no land-based fighter cover was available.
+Even though British forces demonstrably failed to achieve complete control of the air what control was achieved was enough to provide the land and sea component with the ability to retake the islands.

 Operation Corporate was predominantly a naval and ground operation, the RAF were to play a series of supporting roles but these were vital to overall success.
 The final decisive operation was very much a land one but denigrating the RAF’s role is wrong.

 Rather than going through the entire operation, I am going to look at a few different air aspects of the campaign;